b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### MUIR, J. ###

+* Muir, John (comm., ed. & trans.)
+(1872).
+'Original Sanskrit Texts on the Origin and History of the People of India, their Religion and Institutions; Vol. 5: Contributions to a Knowledge of the Cosmogony, Mythology, Religious Ideas, Life and Manners, of the Indians in the Vedic Age'.
+London, England, U.K.: Trübner & Co.
+Source: https://archive.org/details/originalsanskrit05muir_0 (accessed: Friday, August 22, 2025)

+**Purport:**<br>
+...

 ### MUKHARYA, P. ###

 * Mukharya, P.S.
 (1989). '\[Chapter] 11: Sant Prannath and the Pranami Sect' (pp. 113-126) in Bhattacharyya, Narendra Nath (ed.)
 (1989a). *Medieval Bhakti Movements in India: Sri Chaitanya Quincentenary Commemoration Volume*.
 First edition.
 New Delhi, India: Munshiram Manoharlal Publishers Pvt.
 Ltd. (Published on behalf of Sri Chaitanya Quincentenary Commemoration Committee, Chinsurah).
 ISBN 8121504591.